Laurie Hernandez: 2014–2015

-Senior gymnastics career

 2016

-Hernandez made her senior debut in 2016 at the City of Jesolo Trophy, where the U.S. team won the gold medal.
+Hernandez became age-eligible for senior level competition in 2016 and made her senior debut at the City of Jesolo Trophy, where the U.S. team won the gold medal.
 Hernandez won the bronze medal in the all-around with a score of 58.550, behind two U.S. teammates, fellow first-year senior Ragan Smith and Gabby Douglas, the 2012 Olympic all-around champion.
 She also earned a silver medal on the vault behind MyKayla Skinner and a gold medal on the balance beam, ahead of Smith and 2012 Olympian Aly Raisman.

 In April, Hernandez competed at the Pacific Rim Gymnastics Championships in Everett, Washington along with Raisman, Smith, three-time world all-around champion Simone Biles, and 2015 World Championships team member Brenna Dowell.
 She contributed an all-around score of 59.800 toward the American team's first-place finish and placed third individually behind Biles and Raisman, but did not earn the all-around bronze medal because of a rule limiting medals to two gymnasts per country (Japan's Nagi Kajita took bronze instead).
 Hernandez also qualified for the balance beam final, but USA Gymnastics announced that she and Biles would not compete in event finals in order to rest them before the Olympics.

 In June, Hernandez competed at the U.S. Classic on the uneven bars only, scoring 15.400 and placing fourth.
 Later that month, she competed on all four events at the U.S. Championships.
 At the end of night one, she was tied for second place in the all-around with Raisman, behind Biles, with a score of 60.450.
 She finished the two-day competition in third all-around, behind Biles and Raisman.
 She placed third on uneven bars and balance beam and tied for third on floor exercise with MyKayla Skinner.

 At the Olympic trials in early July, Hernandez placed second in the all-around, behind Biles.
 She was named to the Olympic team alongside Biles, Douglas, Raisman, and Madison Kocian.
 Hernandez had previously committed to the University of Florida to compete on the Florida Gators gymnastics team in the NCAA.
 However, she decided to forgo NCAA eligibility and become a professional athlete on August 3, 2016, in the lead-up to the Olympic Games.